Himanshhhyou/javascript/README.md

 ## Programming paradigm
 A programming paradigm is a fundamental style or approach to programming, guiding the structure and organization of code.<br> Common paradigms include:
-- Procedural
+- Procedural programming
-- Object-oriented
+- Object oriented programming
-- Functional
+- Functional programming
+- Event driven programming
+- Imperative programming

 *Programming paradigm is like a way of thinking that helps programmers to write code.
 It's a style that guides how you organize and structure your programs.*